 One of the main motivations for explicitly incorporating curvature into the design of manifold dimension estimators is the potential for improved performance on nonlinearly embedded manifolds—i.e., manifolds exhibiting nontrivial curvature in all directions.
 Such cases are particularly challenging for estimators that rely on local flatness assumptions.
 The deformed spheres ($M_{41}$ to $M_{43}$) serve as representative examples of this category.

-To further evaluate this aspect, we conducted experiments on six additional manifolds generated using the \texttt{skdim} library.
+To further evaluate this aspect, we conducted experiments on six additional manifolds generated from the \texttt{skdim} library.
 These manifolds are all nonlinearly embedded in higher-dimensional ambient spaces and are specifically chosen for their increased geometric complexity.
-Details of these datasets are provided in Table~\ref{tab:manifolds_skdim}, with the corresponding results presented in Tables~\ref{tab:res05} and \ref{tab:res06} for sample sizes $n = 500$ and $n = 2000$, respectively.
+Details of these datasets are provided in Table~\ref{tab:manifolds_skdim}, with the corresponding results presented in Tables~\ref{tab:res09} and \ref{tab:res10} for sample sizes $n = 500$ and $n = 2000$, respectively.

-Among these datasets, the top-performing estimators turn out to be \textbf{TwoNN}, \textbf{QE}, and \textbf{TLS}.
-In contrast, \textbf{Local PCA} and \textbf{DanCo} exhibit weaker performance, which is expected given their reliance on the flatness assumption and lack of explicit curvature modeling.
-Interestingly, despite accounting for curvature, \textbf{CA-PCA} also performs poorly—particularly on manifolds where the ambient dimension significantly exceeds the intrinsic dimension, often leading to overestimation.
-This observation is consistent with findings from our previous survey.
-A possible reason might be its relying—at least partially—on detecting a gap between significant and negligible eigenvalues.
-When many small but nonzero eigenvalues are present due to curvature or noise, the distinction becomes blurred, often misleading the estimator and degrading performance.
+Among these datasets, \textbf{QE} emerges as the top-performing estimator.
+In contrast, flatness-based methods such as \textbf{DanCo} and \textbf{MLE} exhibit poor performance, which is expected given their reliance on local linearity and lack of explicit curvature modeling.
+Interestingly, despite accounting for curvature, \textbf{CA-PCA} also performs poorly, especially on manifolds where the ambient dimension significantly exceeds the intrinsic dimension, often leading to substantial overestimation.
+This phenomenon will be further illustrated on real-world datasets.
+A possible explanation is that \textbf{CA-PCA} relies, at least in part, on detecting a gap between significant and negligible eigenvalues.
+When many small but nonzero eigenvalues arise due to curvature or noise, this separation becomes less pronounced, potentially misleading the estimator and degrading its performance.